47th Pennsylvania Infantry Regiment: Memorials and other monuments

+Others include the Emaus Honor Roll, which uses the town's original spelling, and was unveiled on June 7, 1930, in Emmaus, Pennsylvania.
+Located in a mini-park between 3rd and 4th Streets in Emmaus, this memorial honors soldiers who served during the American Civil War, Spanish–American War, and World War I.

+The Lehigh County Soldiers and Sailors Monument, the soldiers' monuments at the Fairview and Heidelberg Union cemeteries in West Catasauqua and Heidelberg Township, respectively, honor men from multiple different military units.

-On July 21, 1866, Philadelphia's Evening Telegraph reported on the completion of Catasauqua's marble monument, noting that the "exceedingly chaste and appropriate" work of art was 26 feet tall, inscribed with verses from the Bible and venerated the contributions of soldiers from both the 46th and 47th Pennsylvania Volunteers.
+On July 21, 1866, the Evening Telegraph, a Philadelphia newspaper, reported on the completion of Catasauqua's marble monument, noting that the "exceedingly chaste and appropriate" work of art was 26 feet tall, inscribed with verses from the Bible and venerated the contributions of soldiers from both the 46th and 47th Pennsylvania Volunteers.

 On October 19, 1899, Allentown, Pennsylvania dedicated the Lehigh County Soldiers and Sailors Monument.
-Erected in Allentown's center square and topped by the Goddess of Liberty, the granite monument is 99 feet tall.
+Erected at 7th and Hamilton streets in Center City Allentown and topped by the Goddess of Liberty, the granite monument is 99 feet tall.
 One of its columns celebrates the theme of unity, and depicts two soldiers, one Union, one Confederate, linking arms in the spirit of "One Flag, One Country."
-More than a hundred years after the dedication ceremony's conclusion, one Lehigh Valley newspaper celebrated the monument's centennial anniversary, and described the 47th Pennsylvania Infantry as the largest regiment in the Union Army.
+Over 100 years after the dedication ceremony's conclusion, one Lehigh Valley media outlet celebrated the monument's centennial anniversary, and described the 47th Pennsylvania Infantry as the largest regiment in the Union Army.

-Emmaus, Pennsylvania unveiled its own tribute to the valor of its native sons on June 7, 1930.
-Located in a mini-park between 3rd and 4th Streets in Emmaus, this memorial honors soldiers who served during the American Civil War, Spanish–American War, or World War I.